raydelvecchio/flux-detector/README.md

 ### Results
 Here's the accuracy results for the standard CNN vs Inverted / Saturated CNN:

+* Params:
+    * Current params in the model; don't see myself changing or updating soon
+    * Batch size 32
-* Non-Augmented:
+    * 5 Epochs
-    * 0.9401 Test Accuracy
+* Non-Augmented Test Accuracy: 0.9401
-* Augmented:
-    * 0.7667 Test Accuracy
+* Augmented Test Accuracy: 0.7667

 I suspect that this result is because the images are 32x32.
 The inversion and saturation are only obviously visibile in high resolution imagery.